hex-five/multizone-iot-sdk-pfsc/README.md

 H1 >
 ```
 Optional: repeat with hart #2 (/dev/ttyUSB2), hart #3 (/dev/ttyUSB3), and hart #4.

 ### Optional: Eclipse CDT Project ###

-This repository includes a complete Eclipse CDT project for developers familiar with Eclipse.
-No additional plugins are required to build and upload MultiZone to the target.
-The [OpenOCD debugging plug-in](https://eclipse-embed-cdt.github.io/debug/openocd) is optional and recommended.
+This repository includes a complete Eclipse CDT project for developers familiar with the Eclipse IDE.
+No additional plugins or 3rd party components are required to build and upload MultiZone to the target.
+The [OpenOCD debugging plug-in](https://eclipse-embed-cdt.github.io/debug/openocd) is optional and recommended to debug over OpenOCD/JTAG.
 The project can be used with any Eclipse CDT installation including Microchip SoftConsole.
 If used with Microchip SoftConsole, it is strongly recommended to open the Multizone project in a new separate workspace.

 **Eclipse project Setup**